 VI.1a.
 Award Notices

 Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.
-Successful applicants will receive an Assistance Award Document (AAD) from the Bureau's Grants Office.
-The AAD and the original grant proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
-The AAD will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.
+Successful applicants will receive an Federal Assistance Award (FAA) from the Bureau's Grants Office.
+The FAA and the original proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
+The FAA will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.

 Unsuccessful applicants will receive notification of the results of the application review from the ECA program office coordinating this competition.